U-GO-HQ/u-go/README.md

 U-go is a chat platform that takes a blockchain-adoption first approach by powering cryptocurrency(transaction)-based in-chat messages while also providing a robust social(chat) experience.
 The platform is to provide one of the **fastest** and **easiest** ways to on-board millions into the blockchain and cryptocurrency space.
 The platform also hopes to support other cryptocurrency-based activities like currency swapping and more.

 A mobile chat application inspired by Whatsapp, Discord, and Bitnob.
 Built with React Native(Back-end to be built with: NodeJs and Rust).
 U-go is the chat platform/application for the future of finance(DeFi).
-With adequate funding(hopefully through a feasible grant), u-go's blockchain payment service will be launching on the Solana blockchain with the aid of Solana Actions/Blinks.
+With adequate funding(hopefully through a feasible grant), u-go's blockchain payment service will be launching on the Solana blockchain mainly with the aid of Solana Actions/Blinks.

 The UI screenshots below shows **some** live/demo images of the u-go project.